Ongata Rongai

 Ongata Rongai (also known as Ronga in local slang) is a town located in Kajiado North, Kajiado County, Kenya.
 The town is situated 17 km south of the Nairobi CBD, East of the Ngong hills, and within the greater Nairobi Metropolitan Region.
-It lies 1,731meters (5,682 feet) above sea level.
+It lies 1,731 meters (5,682 feet) above sea level.
 According to the 2019 Census, it is the most populous town in Kajiado County and eleventh largest urban centre by population in Kenya.

 Known locally as Rongai or simply Ronga, the populated town is a fast-growing community with an approximate population of 172,590.

 History

 Historically occupied by the Maasai community, the name Ongata Rongai is a Maasai phrase which translates to "narrow plains".
 Present-day Ongata Rongai grew from a meeting of a cattle market in the northernmost tip of Kajiado county and the quarry township in present-day Kware.
 The cattle market and the quarry spread rapidly and joined in the late 1950s.
 Due to rapid real estate development starting in the 1990s, Ongata Rongai has evolved into a high-population Nairobi suburb covering around 16 square kilometres.
 Greater Ongata Rongai is a medium-to-low population area.
 The neighborhoods of Kandisi, Rimpa, Nkoroi, Merisho, Olekasasi, Tuala, Rangau and Maasai Lodge are located to the south and east of Ongata Rongai.

 Ongata Rongai has a diverse population due to its proximity to Nairobi.
 Ethnic communities represented include Kalenjin, Maasai, Kikuyu, Kamba, Luhya, Luo and Kisii.

 One of Rongai's oldest founders is Olekyalosingi.

 Education

 Ongata Rongai is home to a number of institutions of higher learning, such as the Africa Nazarene University, Eagle Air Aviation College, Belmont International College (located at the junction of Magadi/Gataka road in Ongata Rongai Town), Adventist University of Africa, Nairobi Institute of Business Studies (NIBS College) and the nearby Multimedia University of Kenya in Mbagathi.
 Other learning institutions are Ongata Academy, Laiser Hill Academy, Ongata Royal Academy, Azuri School Ltd Nkaimurunya Secondary School, Prime Junior School, Nakeel Primary, Nakeel Boys, Arap Moi Primary, Olekasasi Mixed School, and Maxwell Adventist Academy, which together with the Adventist University sit on the property of the headquarters of the Seventh-day Adventist Church for the East-Central African Division.
 There is also St. Mary's Primary School, Olerai School, P.C.E.A Educational Centre and the latest school in the region, The Champions Academy located at House of Grace Church Ongata Rongai; 300 meters from Laiser Hill School.

+However the education sector in the area has been hit hard by the forceful subdivision of school land in order for the government to construct the affordable housing project.
+This move has highly disappointed the locals especially the founders of the Ongata Rongai town whose parents donated the lands for schools and hospital purpose.